binaryphile/concorde/README.md

 of `declare -p`'s output from inside the parentheses, minus the bracketed indices.

-`repr` returns the escaped form, rather than quoted, and without indices.
-Therefore concorde doesn't preserve the indexing of sparse arrays, since those require the inclusion of indices.
+`repr` returns the escaped form, rather than quoted, and without indices (normal array declarations allow numerical indices in literals).
+Therefore concorde can't preserve the indexing of sparse arrays, since those require the inclusion of indices.

 The following are both examples of valid array literals: